Choosing to Renounce US Citizenship or Legal Permanent Residence (Green Card) – Departures Effective June 17, 2008 Forward

 Click here for PDF version.

 The goal of this article is to provide a comprehensive checklist of information for the U.S. person to consider prior to choosing to renounce U.S. citizenship or legal permanent residence.
-This article is not intended to teach you the technical competence required to perform self compliance; however it will certainly arm you with the knowledge to determine if your U.S. tax preparer knows all that they should know to provide you with technically competent professional services.
+This article is not intended to teach you the technical competence required to perform self compliance; however it will certainly arm you with the technical knowledge to determine if your U.S. tax preparer knows all that they should know to provide you with technically competent professional services.

 Expatriation After June 16, 2008: